But then there’s… Ugh—facing the pile.

-Interestingly, the way we work in the Creative Academic Writing Bootcamp is both in practicing your writing process so that it’s focused and builds momentum, and exploring writing techniques that bring your work up to the next level.
-It’s both practicing together the habits of proper pacing to build up momentum, and removing the writing obstacles that slow down our prose or make it unsatisfying to you.
+Interestingly, the way you can learn to work in the Free eBook Series on Writing is both in practicing your writing process so that it’s focused and builds momentum, and exploring writing techniques that bring your work up to the next level, removing the writing obstacles that slow down our prose or make it unsatisfying to you.
 It’s a joy to write again.

 Grading and Writing Are Not Always Nice Together, But Still…

 Of course, grading papers gets in the way of writing.
 This fact needs to be acknowledged and worked into your academic lifestyle.
 But let’s not forget the great gift that grading gives us: